ucb-sejits/ctree-tutorial/3-specializers.rst

 Let's create a method to generate this C function.
 We will define the entire function using ctree nodes, check the `documentation
 <http://ucb-sejits.github.io/ctree-docs/ctree.c.html#module-ctree.c.nodes>`_
-for more details on each node:
+for more details on each type of node:

 .. code:: python